teamsnap/teamsnap-javascript-sdk/docs/collections/broadcast_emails.md

 <a id="bulkDeleteBroadcastEmails"></a>
 ## `bulkDeleteBroadcastEmails(broadcastEmailIds, callback)`
-Bulk deletes a list of `broadcastEmail` item.
+Bulk deletes a list of `broadcastEmail` items.

 ### Params
 * `broadcastEmailIds`: [array] - An array of broadcastEmailIds to be deleted.